 We landed safely in Hong Kong shortly after I woke up.
 Overall, the flight was comfortable, and my free upgrade was a nice surprise!

-You can read my other Cathay Pacific Business Class reviews.
+You can read our other Cathay Pacific Business Class reviews.

 Find out how to get a free flight upgrade and if you want to pick up a travel bargain, you should read our 7 sensational secrets that all travellers should know (but probably don’t).